When you’re thinking about change and ways to improve.

 - What choice do I have in this change?

-The three things about randomness and change are an inspiration in the creation of the solution-focused SOLVEDcards.
+The three things about randomness and change are an inspiration for creating the solution-focused SOLVEDcards.

 Recently I was working with Brandon.
 Brandon was matched with me through an organization to do some leadership coaching.